-Configuring Cribl LogStream to Receive Data from Office 365 Activity
+Configuring LogStream to Receive Data from the Activity API

 From the top nav of a LogStream instance or Group, select Sources, then select Office 365 > Activity from the Data Sources page's tiles or the Sources left nav.
 Click + Add New to open the Activity > New Source modal, which provides the following fields.